CodeYourFuture/curriculum/common-content/en/blocks/setup-project/index.md

 +++
-title="🫱🏽‍🫲🏾 Setup project teams" headless="true" time=60
+title="Setup your solo project" headless="true"
+time=60
 +++

-This is a project you will build in a team.
-First form your team, then start the project by forking the repo.
+This is a project you will build by yourself.
+Start the project by forking the repo.

 ### 1. Form your team